rxhxss/TFxTorch_COMSYS_HACK-05/Task_B/README.md

    ```
    import torch
    import torchvision
-   #Make sure all the scripts are downloaded as per the installation process of Task_B in the ReadME file of the repo
+   #Make sure all the scripts for Task_B are downloaded as per the installation process of Task_B in the ReadME file of the repo
    from Task_B import model_creation1,load_model_weights_Task_B   # import your model class and evaluation script